ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 # Add a new asset class

 The business is growing and activities are extending to livestock and meat.
-This is simple as adding `AssetClass.LIVESTOCK_AND_MEAT` value and updating the visitor interface.
+This is as simple as adding `AssetClass.LIVESTOCK_AND_MEAT` value and updating the visitor interface.

 ```java
 public enum AssetClass {